-With an aim of weaving this rich local history into the brand & restaurant environment which locals and visitors alike would love, we created a DESIGN MOODBOARD encompassing everything from brand ideas, colour schemes right through to suggested interior furnishings & fabrics whilst leaning on some existing furniture the owners wished to use in the refurbishment.
+With an aim of weaving the rich nautical history into the brand & restaurant environment, we created a design mood board encompassing everything from brand ideas, to colour schemes right through to suggested interior furnishings & fabrics whilst leaning on some existing furniture the owners wished to use in the refurbishment.

-The owners settled on a nautical looking brand complete with a simple two colour palette (navy & white) which used the same font as their sister restaurant, but a more authentic looking sailing ship of the explorer era.
+The final brand was a simple two colour palette (navy & white) which used the same font as their sister restaurant, but with a more authentic looking sailing ship of the explorer era.

-We then rolled this brand out into everything from menus, to a website, to social channels & launched the restaurant with a minimal marketing budget including a chatbot competition offering people the chance to win a meal for two and regular social media posts + boosts.
+Following completing a new brand for this client, we then rolled the brand out into everything from menus, to a website, to establishing social channels & launched the restaurant with a minimal marketing budget including a chatbot competition offering people the chance to win a meal for two and regular social media posts + boosts.

 To this day this cafe, restaurant and bar showcases the best of Tasmania’s seafood, meats and fresh produce, and of course its exceptional wine.